Markets in Cagliari are fantastic places to catch local action and shop for groceries – and among the best places to go shopping in Sardinia.

 Mercato di Santa Chiara hours: Monday to Friday from 7:00 am to 2:00 pm; Saturdays from 7:00 am to 3:00 pm; closed on Sundays.

-How to get there: Mercato di Santa Chiara is in the heart of Cagliari, right behind the famous Piazza Yenne.
+How to get there: Mercato di Santa Chiara is located in the Scalette Santa Chiara in the heart of Cagliari, right behind the famous Piazza Yenne.
 The best way to get there is on foot from either Castello, La Marina or Stampace districts.

-Mercato di Santa Chiara takes place every day of the week except for Sundays, in the historic district of Stampace close to Piazza Yenne.
-You can find it at the foot of the Santa Chiara stairs, where this market takes its name from, right at the base of the stairs you can take to connect from Castello to Stampace.
-For reference, Cagliari has four historic districts— Villanova, Marina, Castello, and Stampace.
+Mercato di Santa Chiara takes place in the historic district of Stampace close to Piazza Yenne.
+You can find it at the foot of the Scalette Santa Chiara (Santa Chiara stairs), where this market takes its name from, right at the base of the stairs you can take to connect from Castello to Stampace.

 Mercato di Is Bingias